25A0/Quadtastic/README.md

 #### Using Palettes

 You can also use this tool to create color palettes.
-The command `import_palette` will take the upper left pixel of each defined quad and store its RGBA value.
+The command `import_palette` will take the pixel in the center of each defined quad, and store its RGBA value.

 ```lua
   local libquadtastic = require("libquadtastic")